 Innovative Research and the Opioid Epidemic

-Opioid Data Analysis, The Centers for Disease Control
+Opioid Data Analysis and Resources, Centers for Disease Control

 2020 National Drug Control Strategy, Report from the Office of National Drug Control Policy

 Substance Abuse and Mental Health Services Administration, The Department of Health and Human Services

 Opioid Addiction Fact Sheet, Research!America